jl-duee/shashki-engine/README.md

 # Shashki-Engine #

 Shashki-Engine is an engine library that can be used for russian draughts applications.
 It is written in C++ and is provided together with a CLI (Command Line Interface) for some simple usage.
-The project is kicked of by Jean-Luc Düe in 2021 under the GPL-3.0 license.
+The project is kicked off by Jean-Luc Düe in 2021 under the GPL-3.0 license.

 ## Features to implement: ##